microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Remove-EntraOAuth2PermissionGrant.md

 PS C:\> Remove-EntraOAuth2PermissionGrant -ObjectId $SharePointOA2AllSitesRead.ObjectId
 ```

-The first command gets a service principal that matches the specified display name by using the Get-EntraServicePrincipal (./Get-EntraServicePrincipal.md) cmdlet.
+The first command gets a service principal that matches the specified display name by using the [Get-EntraServicePrincipal](./Get-EntraServicePrincipal.md) cmdlet.
 The command stores the result in the $SharePointSP variable.

-The second command gets certain permission grants by using the Get-EntraOAuth2PermissionGrant (./Get-EntraOAuth2PermissionGrant.md) cmdlet.
+The second command gets certain permission grants by using the [Get-EntraOAuth2PermissionGrant](./Get-EntraOAuth2PermissionGrant.md) cmdlet.
 The command stores the result in the $SharePointOA2AllSitesRead variable.

 The final command removes the permission grant in $SharePointOA2AllSitesRead.